nickpoison/astsa/astsa_build/README.md

 * See the [NEWS for further details about the state of the package, how to install the latest version, and the changelog](https://github.com/nickpoison/astsa/blob/master/NEWS.md).

-* A demonstration of the capabilities of `astsa` can be found here at [FUN WITH ASTSA](https://github.com/nickpoison/astsa/blob/master/fun_with_astsa/fun_with_astsa.md).
-It's more fun than high school.
+* A list of data sets, scripts, and demonstrations of the capabilities of `astsa` can be found  at [FUN WITH ASTSA](https://github.com/nickpoison/astsa/blob/master/fun_with_astsa/fun_with_astsa.md)...  it's more fun than high school.

-* The updated [code for the graduate level text](https://github.com/nickpoison/tsa4/blob/master/textRcode.md) is here: [TSA4](https://github.com/nickpoison/tsa4).
+* The updated [code for the graduate level text](https://github.com/nickpoison/tsa4/blob/master/textRcode.md) is here: [TSA4](https://github.com/nickpoison/tsa4/blob/master/textRcode.md).

-* The updated [code for the data science text](https://github.com/nickpoison/tsda/blob/master/Rcode.md) is here: [TSDA](https://github.com/nickpoison/tsda).
+* The updated [code for the data science text](https://github.com/nickpoison/tsda/blob/master/Rcode.md) is here: [TSDA](https://github.com/nickpoison/tsda/blob/master/Rcode.md).

 * Python